Founder and President

 Prior to joining Shared Hope, Elizabeth graduated from the University of Southern Mississippi, where she was employed post-graduation as an International Student Outreach Coordinator, responsible for organizing cross-cultural events and experiences.
 Following this, she spent several years assisting and coordinating projects for education and humanitarian aid in thirteen countries worldwide including two years specifically focused on managing a disaster relief program in post-Katrina New Orleans.

 Dan O’Bryant of Colorado Springs, CO holds a Juris Doctor degree from Drake University, and served as a Judge Advocate General (JAG) in the United States Air Force.
 He served as a prosecutor then later as an Area Defense Counsel.
 He was also a Law Professor at the US Air Force Academy in Colorado Springs.
 His past experience also includes 10 years as a financial advisor with Edward Jones Investments.
 In 2003-4 he was a candidate for the US Senate from Colorado.
 Most recently, from 2004 to 2013, he served as one of 3 principals in the The Eickmann Group, a defense consulting firm.
 O’Bryant was the Administrative Pastor of The Gathering, a non-denominational congregation in Colorado Springs, in 2010-2011.
 He has served on numerous not-for-profit boards throughout his career.
+He represented SHI at the 2013 Conference on Crimes Against Children in Dallas, TX.
 In April, 2014, O’Bryant spoke on behalf of SHI at the Weatherhead Center for International Affairs at Harvard University.
-He also represented SHI at the 2013 Conference on Crimes Against Children in Dallas, TX.
+He has been accepted as a Fellow at the Weatherhead Center for the 2015-16 academic year.

-Marjie Austen is a Physical Therapist Assistant, grassroots political organizer and master gardener from Vancouver, Washington.
+Marjorie Austen is a Physical Therapist Assistant, grassroots political organizer and master gardener from Vancouver, Washington.
 She has raised four spectacular children with her husband David, and thoroughly enjoys her eleven grandkids.
-A founding board member of Shared Hope, Marjie joined the fight against sex trafficking in 1998.
-Marjie has traveled around the world with Shared Hope and has been privileged to work alongside many wonderful people in providing restoration for survivors of trafficking.
+A founding board member of Shared Hope, Marjorie joined the fight against sex trafficking in 1998.
+Marjorie has traveled around the world with Shared Hope and has been privileged to work alongside many wonderful people in providing restoration for survivors of trafficking.

 Nick Lembo’s career as area general manager of large health club groups in three different urban communities for over 16 years, as well as his experiences as a market manager for Office Max stores, enabled him to interact with large groups of people in corporate environments and also informed his views regarding various community issues.
 He now serves as a pastor of Generations Church of DuPont, Washington, as well as assisting community needs-based groups that serve the homeless.
 Nick currently sits on the Board of Shared Hope International and is Co-Chairman of Defenders USA, the Men of Shared Hope International.
 For the last three years he has been a presenter for Shared Hope International at national conferences, and has spoken at community forums throughout Washington State.
 Nick is an active supporter of other government organizations.
 He volunteers at Joint Base Lewis McChord in Washington, serving to encourage soldiers, and strengthen family structures.
 He is networked in his community with education, business and politics throughout the Pacific Northwest.
 Nick is very happily married with four children and three grandchildren.